MikkelHJuul/kustomize-deploy-many/README.md

-# Variations of a 'k'
+# Variations on a 'k'
 A docker image to handle deploying with `kubectl kustomize` building using environment-variables defined in a `.csv`-file

 This image is stil WIP.